 New information regarding COVID-19 continues to emerge daily.
 This content was based on the sources available at the time of writing.
+Acute Cardiac Complications of COVID-19: What We Know Now contains more updated information regarding COVID-19's effect on the heart.

 As empirical and anecdotal evidence feeds in about COVID-19, cardiologists have directed attention toward potential cardiac complications that the viral disease has been known to cause, particularly among patients with underlying heart conditions.